Traffic Control (F)Course Cost: $500.00

 On successful completion of the theory component and simulated practical exercise participants are issued with a Statement of Attendance upon request.

-Participants will then need to successfully complete their 20 hours of onsite practical experience and be assessed by a trainer from AATC, before they are issued with a Statement of Attainment in the Traffic Controller Skill Set – RIISS00044 Work Zone Traffic Control, which includes the units: RIIWHS205D – Control Traffic with Stop/Slow Bat, RIIWHS201D Work safely and follow WHS policies and procedures, and RIICOM201D Communicate in the workplace
+Participants will then need to successfully complete their 20 hours of onsite practical experience and be assessed by a trainer from AATC, before they are issued with a Statement of Attainment in the following units: RIIWHS205E – Control Traffic with Stop-Slow Bat, RIIWHS201D Work safely and follow WHS policies and procedures, and RIICOM201D Communicate in the workplace.

 Once participants receive their Statement of Attainment for the course they will have to apply at a TMR Customer Service Centre for a Traffic Control Licence.
-Holding the Statement of Attainment in the Traffic Controller Skill Set – RIISS00044 Work Zone Traffic Control or RIIWHS205D – Control Traffic with Stop/Slow Bat, is NOT a Traffic Control Licence (Industry Authority) in QLD.
+Holding the Statement of Attainment RIIWHS205E – Control Traffic with Stop-Slow Bat, is NOT a Traffic Control Licence (Industry Authority) in QLD.

 There is an additional fee (approximately $245) payable to the QLD Dept. TMR upon application for a three (3) year Traffic Controller Industry Authority (a base fee and a criminal history check fee – these costs are set by the QLD Dept. TMR.)